 - Another preventive strategy, such as Gingko Biloba, which was once thought to be useful for altitude illness prevention has not been found helpful in several studies.
 Salmeterol (Serevent) inhaler used to treat asthma can help prevent HAPE and may be used by HAPE susceptible people prophylactically.
 For persons allergic to sulfa drugs and abrupt ascents, it is possible to use dexamethasone, a very potent steroid drug.

 For mild symptoms, one can stay at the same altitude to see if symptoms will resolve and ascend when symptoms have resolved entirely.
 Diamox can also be used to treat mild to moderate symptoms.
 If symptoms persist or worsen at this altitude, the descent is required.

 For severe symptoms of HACE or HAPE, descent must begin immediately whenever feasible.
-Helicopter evacuation may be essential for descent unless there is rapid improvement with medical treatment, and walking down is feasible.
-Physical exertion even when it is for the descent, can be detrimental for patients with HAPE.
+Helicopter evacuation may be essential for decline unless there is rapid improvement with medical treatment, and walking down is reasonable.
+Physical exertion, even when it is for the descent, can be detrimental for patients with HAPE.
 Severe HAPE patients should be carried down if helicopter evacuation is not possible.